Coronavirus (COVID-19) Information Center

 - Visit DHEC’s COVID-19 webpage HERE.

-Several providers across South Carolina are offering coronavirus screenings.
-Most require a physician’s order.
+Several providers across South Carolina are offering COVID-19 screenings and testing.
+Some require a physician’s order.
 Please visit these sites for more information in your area:

 PRISMA Health: HERE